Russian drone pilots hunting Ukrainian civilians on the streets ‘like a video game’

 “He was hovering above me.
 I had a feeling that he was playing a computer game, dropping bombs on peaceful civilians,” Oleksandr Sensky said from the hospital where he is recovering in Kherson.

-As he tore into the medical bag, which he carried as a Red Cross volunteer in Kherson, he knew he was still being watched by the drone pilots across the Dnipro river, less than a mile away.
+As he tore into the medical bag he carried as a Red Cross volunteer in Kherson, he knew he was still being watched by the drone pilots across the Dnipro River, less than a mile away.

 As he scrabbled in the dirt fixing a tourniquet on his leg, the thought struck him that maybe they were high-fiving their friends or jeering as he struggled.